 Our aim with ScanProtect is to encourage our customers to upgrade or build their own PC confidently.
 For a small additional fee our customers are provided with complete peace of mind.

-The AOC G2260VWQ6 display delivers non-stop action for thrill-seeking gamers.
-The quick one millisecond response time makes this monitor a real standout, eliminating ghosting and motion blur for fast-paced games and movies.
-Integrated VGA, HDMI and DisplayPort connectors let you hook up multiple devices like your computer and game console at the same time.
+No stuttering, no tearing, just gaming.
+The AOC G2260VWQ6 monitor delivers infinite action with a quick 1ms response time, making this 21.5" Full HD (1920x1080) monitor an all-rounder, eliminating ghosting and motion blur for fast-paced games and movies.
+Integrated VGA, HDMI and DisplayPort connectors let you hook up multiple devices at the same time.
 For long hours behind the screen, the G2260VWQ6 also features AOC’s advanced Anti-Blue Light technology to reduce eyestrain and increase your viewing comfort, whether you’re role-playing, racing or creating a virtual world.
-This monitor is compatible with all the graphic cards in the market, but if you are an AMD Radeon™ user, the G2260VWQ6 is compatible with AMD FreeSync™ technology* to eliminate tearing, stuttering and input lag.
+This monitor is compatible with all the graphic cards in the market, but if you are an AMD Radeon™ user, the G2260VWQ6 is compatible with AMD FreeSync™ Technology to eliminate tearing, stuttering and input lag.

-A pixel response time of 1ms GTG means speed without the smear for an enhanced experience.
+dynamic action with zero ghosting With a pixel response time of 1ms Gray-to-Gray, means speed without the smear for an enhanced experience.
 Fast-moving action and dramatic transitions will be rendered smoothly without the effects of ghosting.

 |Adaptive Frame-rate Technology||AMD FreeSync|